mre/srcco.de/posts/synchronizing-gnucash-mobile-with-gnucash-desktop.rst

 Since 2002 I'm using GnuCash_ to track my personal accounts, incomes and expenses.
 Just recently I discovered the `GnuCash mobile`_ Android app.
 After importing my GnuCash account tree into the mobile app I could easily add expense transactions.
 The only problem was: How do I get the recorded transactions back into my GnuCash desktop application?
 The mobile app supports exporting transactions to QIF_ or OFX files.
 These files can be imported by the desktop application.
-But I realizied this manual process is too cumbersome to use on a daily basis.
+But I realized that this manual process is too cumbersome to use on a daily basis.

 ..
 TEASER_END